 Select Users - Select all the users that you want this alert to be emailed to.
+Use CTRL+Click to select multiple Users.

 Email Template - Select the template that will be used when the email is sent.
-More information about defining custom email templates can be found Email Template in the Email Templates section of this document.
+More information about defining custom email templates can be found in the Email Templates section of this document.